-Plan participants are also eligible to have the Company make ESOP and investment fund contributions to the Plan on their behalf after two years of qualifying service with the Company.
+Employees are eligible to contribute to the Plan after they have completed 180 consecutive days of employment or one year of eligibility service and must be a member of a collective bargaining unit.
 Participants are fully vested in the entire balance of their individual accounts attributable to those contributions.
-The Company also makes matching contributions to the Plan with respect to participant contributions.
-Participants are eligible for matching contributions after completing one year of qualifying service with the Company.
-Company matching contributions, together with income attributable thereto, vest at a rate of 20% after one year of vesting service, with an additional 20% being accumulated annually thereafter until the participant is 100% vested.
+The Toro Company (the Company) also makes matching contributions.
+Participants are eligible for matching contributions the first of the month following completion of one year of qualifying service with the Company.
+Company contributions, together with the income attributable thereto, vest at a rate of 20% after one year of vesting service, with an additional 20% being accumulated annually thereafter until the participant is 100% vested.

-Participants may choose to have their accounts including those initially invested in Common Stock of the Company invested in any of the investment funds made available under the Plan or in Common Stock of the Company.
 All contributions under the Plan are made to a trust that holds all of the assets of the Plan.